-- Essentials: This includes food, clothing, housing, transportation, and healthcare.
+- Essential spending: This includes food, clothing, housing, utilities, transportation, and health care.

-- Required non-monthly expenses: Items like property taxes, insurance premiums, auto registration and home warranties may come up once a year.
-Add up these periodic expenses and divide by 12 to calculate their cost on a monthly basis to include in your retirement budget.
+- Required non-monthly expenses: Bills for property taxes, insurance premiums, auto registration, and home warranties may arrive once a year.
+Add up these periodic expenses and divide by 12 to calculate their monthly cost to include in your retirement budget.

-To account for the timing of expenses, use lined paper or a computer spreadsheet program to make a budget chart spreadsheet for the calendar year.
-List the months of January to December across the top in separate columns.
-Down the vertical side of the spreadsheet, list each expense on a separate line.
+To account for the timing of expenses, use lined paper or a computer spreadsheet program.
+List the months, January through December, across the top in separate columns.
+Down the left side of the spreadsheet, list each expense on a separate line.

 If your utility bill runs an average of $200 a month, put $200 in each monthly column.
-For Christmas gifts, if you spend about $500 a year, divide the $500 in two and put half each in the months of November and December.
+For Christmas gifts, if you spend about $500 a year, divide the $500 in two and put half each in November and December.
 Do this for each expense item, then find the sum for each month.
 These are your fixed costs.

-If your employer has been paying your health insurance premiums, once retired you may have to pick up the tab.
-If you retire prior to reaching age 65, health premiums will be expensive.
-Between the ages of 60 and 65, before you become eligible for Medicare, health insurance premiums could run $1,000 a month per person.
+If your employer has been paying your health insurance premiums, after retirement you may have to pick up the tab.
+If you retire before age 65, you'll need to explore the available options for health care coverage before your Medicare kicks in.
 Shop for plans now so you can add an estimate of that monthly expense into your budget.

 Consider how your hobbies and lifestyle may change, as this could affect the way you spend.
 If married, ask your spouse to do this also.

-If you plan to spend your newfound free time in pursuit of expensive hobbies, you'll need to budget more for those.
-Begin to think about changes you may be willing to make that would reallocate money from items that are less important to items that are more important.
-For example, if you want to travel more, would you be willing to downsize and live in a smaller house?
+If you plan to spend your newfound free time in pursuit of expensive hobbies, you must account for that spending in your budget.
+Think about changes you may be willing to make to free up money for these activities; the trade-off may be worth it.
+For example, if you want to travel more, would you be willing to downsize and live in a smaller home to reduce housing costs?

-How much of your retirement income will go toward fixed expenses?
-Does this align with your thoughts in Step 4 on how you want to spend your time in retirement?
-If you have large monthly obligations for house and car payments, consider a lifestyle change to free up funds for travel or hobbies.
+What percentage of your retirement income will go toward fixed expenses?
+Does this align with your thoughts in step three on how you want to spend your time in retirement?
+If you have large monthly obligations for house and car payments, for example, maybe a lifestyle change is in order.

 As a general rule of thumb, if you want more fun in retirement, find ways to lower your fixed expenses so you can have more flexible funds available to spend on the interests you most enjoy.